25f2005869-glitch/INDIA-ECONOMIC-REFORMS-SERIES/1991-economic-reforms/README.md

 This project is created for:

 - Educational Purposes
-- Data Analytics Learning
+- Economic Analytics Learning
-- Economic Trend Visualization
+- Data Science Practice
-- Python Practice
+- Python Programming Practice
+- Visualization Learning
 - Statistical Analysis Practice

-The project does not intend to provide financial, political, or policy advice.
+The project does not intend to provide financial, political, investment, or policy advice.

 ---